petershin/liferay-learn/docs/commerce/latest/en/order-management/order-importer/using-order-importer.md

 ---
 # Using Order Importer

-{bdg-secondary}`Available Liferay DXP 7.4 U1+/GA5+`
+{bdg-secondary}`Liferay DXP 7.4 U1+/GA5+`

 There are two ways to create a new order on a Minium site:

 1. Click the _Account Selector_ from the top right and select *Create New Order*.

 1. Go to the *Pending Orders* screen and click *Add Order*.